A beautiful DIY terrarium evokes our memories of a lost paradise: lush jungles, moist tropical air, and rain forest by the ocean.

 There are two types of terrariums: open and closed, which will determine the choices of your terrarium plants.

 Because of little moisture loss, the closed terrarium can stay alive and healthy for months with almost no maintenance.
-I made my closed terrarium ( the one in the photo above), and never had to open the jar in 4 months!
+I made my closed terrarium ( the one in the photo above), and never had to open the jar in 5 months!

 They are more like glass planters than a traditional “terrarium”.
 In addition to all the plants used in closed terrariums, you can plant orchid, any small indoor plants, etc. You can also make succulent terrariums using small succulents and air plants, which love a dry environment.